SumoLogic/sumologic-otel-collector/pkg/exporter/sumologicexporter/README.md

     # if sumologicextension is not being used, the endpoint is required
     endpoint: <HTTP_Source_URL>
     # Compression encoding format, empty string means no compression, default = gzip
+    # NOTICE: compress_encoding is deprecated and will be removed in an upcoming release
+    compress_encoding: {gzip, deflate, ""}
+    # Compression encoding format, empty string means no compression, default = gzip
     compression: {gzip, zstd, deflate, ""}
     # max HTTP request body size in bytes before compression (if applied),
     # NOTE: this limit does not apply to data sent in otlp format,